 The buses leave from platforms 13 and 9.
 The bus ticket from Bangalore to Hindupur costs 96 INR and you need to pay directly to the driver.
 It takes roughly 3 hours to reach to Hindupur.
 From Hindupur there are 15 km further to reach Lepakshi.
 There are regular buses connecting these two points.

-You can also consider going by train to Hindupur if you prefer train journeys.
+You can also consider going by train to Hindupur if you like train journeys.
 There are several trains departing daily from Bangalore train station (SBC).

 Bangalore to Lepakshi by car